1. Home

 Step-by-Step: How to Apply for a China Visa from Dubai

-The standard application route for Dubai residents runs through BLS International, which is the authorized Visa Application Center (VAC) for the Chinese Consulate General in Dubai.
+The standard application route for Dubai residents runs through the Chinese Visa Application Service Center (CVASC) in Dubai, the authorized visa application centre for the Chinese Consulate General Dubai (visaforchina.cn).
 Here's how the process works end to end:

 1. Determine your visa type and validity needed